-On a cold winter morning in Melbourne on Wednesday, 60 people braved the weather to attend our latest Changemakers Series event.
+On a cold winter morning in Melbourne on Wednesday, 60 people braved the weather to attend our second Changemakers Series event.
 It was a morning of breakfast, networking and conversation with panel speaker guests Tessa Sullivan, former politician and sexual harassment advocate; Tanya Southey, expert in helping people and organisations realise their potential; and our very own THPA CEO, Melanie Noden.
 They shared their own perspective on the event’s theme ‘Finding Our Voice’, from the workplace in Australia speaking up for their rights, through to women in rural villages stepping into their leadership to end hunger.

 There were so many nuggets of wisdom that we struggled to narrow it down to a few, but we have compiled some of the most inspiring lessons that you can take with you through your work and daily life.